-How to Support Your Favorite Local Bar, Restaurant or Brewery?
+How to Support Your Favorite Local Bar, Restaurant or Brewery

 Due to the recent outbreak of COVID-19, businesses of all types around the country and the world have been forced to make significant changes.
 At best, they are changing their operational structure, and at worst, are being forced to shut down.
 In the hospitality industry, one which relies on in-person interaction, many restaurants, bars, and more, have shut their doors entirely to dine-in customers.

 These establishments are struggling, and they need support from their community.
 So the question arises: “How do I support my favorite restaurant during the coronavirus outbreak?”
 That’s exactly what we want to answer.
 For that reason, we have gathered several tips and strategies for supporting local businesses during quarantine lockdowns, all while staying at home.
 From ethical food delivery methods including safe curbside delivery, to tipping your delivery workers, and even social media activity, there’s plenty we can all do, and it all helps in some way.
-Check out some of the best ways to help out your local business below.
+Check out some of the best ways to help out your local businesses below.

 Why It Helps

-With dine-in no longer a safe option to offer customers, many restaurants are now doing their best to switch to a delivery and takeout-only structure, if they aren’t closing completely.
+With dine-in no longer a safe option to offer customers, many restaurants are now doing their best to switch to a delivery and carry out only structure, if they aren’t closing completely.
 This obviously makes a substantial cut into revenue streams, especially for places that do not usually rely heavily on takeout as much as dine-in.
 For that reason, every order counts and your support makes a big difference as it helps the establishments not only to stay open, but also helps to support at least some of their staff.
 Each order received improves their position and keeps revenue flowing.

 Many restaurants are also taking advantage of third-party delivery services, such as GrubHub, Postmates, DoorDash, etc. We recommend checking out these apps to see what’s available in your area.
 Do note, however, that third-party delivery services do take a significant chunk of profits from the restaurant, sometimes up to 30% per delivery order.
 So, while it’s still a good way to support a restaurant, the most helpful way to go about it is to check if a restaurant has their own delivery service, and use that if so.